|

 -Single-subject

-describes things that
+things that have

-have occurred,
+occurred, examines

 without suggesting

-causation, or explores
+causation, or

-causal relationships
+explores causal

-among variables that
+variables that

-cannot be manipulated.
+cannot be

 -Descriptive